jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

-Zehui Yin is an undergraduate student in the department of management at the University of Toronto Scarborough.
-He majors in the economics of management study and minors in GIS and applied statistics.
+Zehui Yin is an undergraduate student at the University of Toronto Scarborough.
+He majors in the economics for management studies and minors in GIS and applied statistics.
 Zehui is interested in spatial data analysis and cartography.
 He enjoys riding buses and trains, which motivates his research interest in public transit.